whitneyburton/portfolios/20180803-Cierra-Washington-M1.md

 ## Final Review

 Overall, I believe that my first module at Turing was a solid run, and it was a progressive learning experience.
-On each project I learned more and more and gained more confidence in JavaScript/jQuery, CSS, HTMLl, and my general problem solving and teamwork skills.
+On each project I learned more and more and gained more confidence in JavaScript/jQuery, CSS, HTML, and my general problem solving and teamwork skills.

 ### Notes